-- Provide coherence for skills and knowledge across the whole food and fibre sector, and beyond. - Enable the recognition or incorporation of mātauranga Māori into sector qualifications, standards, micro-credentials and programmes. - Enable Muka Tangata, industry, providers, learners and iwi / hapū Māori to understand the relationship between food and fibre qualifications, standards and micro-credentials. - Facilitate the creation of pathways within and between qualifications and microcredentials. - Create a resource base for the more rapid development of qualifications, standards and micro-credentials. - Enable the sharing of learning elements or modules between qualifications, standards and micro-credentials, both within the food and fibre sector and other related areas, e.g. leadership modules. - Enable the future proofing of food and fibre sector skills and capabilities, addressing new and emerging skills as well as current skills.6
+- Provide coherence for skills and knowledge across the whole food and fibre sector, and beyond. - Enable the recognition or incorporation of mātauranga Māori into sector qualifications, standards, micro-credentials and programmes. - Enable Muka Tangata, industry, providers, learners and iwi / hapū Māori to understand the relationship between food and fibre qualifications, standards and micro-credentials. - Facilitate the creation of pathways within and between qualifications and microcredentials. - Create a resource base for the more rapid development of qualifications, standards and micro-credentials.

-4 https://foodandfibrecove.nz/knowledgebase/project-delivery/ff-initiatives/training-and-career-framework-for-the-ff-sector/
+&lt;sup>4 https://foodandfibrecove.nz/knowledgebase/project-delivery/ff-initiatives/training-and-career-framework-for-the-ff-sector/

-5 Stakeholder Perspectives on Flexible Learning (March 2023).
+&lt;sup>5 Stakeholder Perspectives on Flexible Learning (March 2023).
 Food and Fibre CoVE.